Varaprasad4127/CarmaApi/CarmaApi/README.md

 Create a Terraform codebase to deploy a simple web server microservice on a cloud environment, containerized with Docker and accessible via a Load Balancer.
 <!-- BEGIN_AUTOMATED_TF_DOCS_BLOCK -->
 <!-- END_AUTOMATED_TF_DOCS_BLOCK -->
-## OS
-This POC Assignment is implemented on a windows OS

 <!-- BEGIN_TF_DOCS -->